arangodb/docs/3.10/indexing-geo.md

 - A linear ring may not be empty, it needs at least three _distinct_ coordinates
 - Within the same linear ring consecutive coordinates may be the same, otherwise (except the first and last one) all coordinates need to be distinct
 - A linear ring defines two regions on the sphere.
-ArangoDB will always interpret the region of smaller area to be the interior of the ring.
-This introduces a practical limitation that no polygon may have an outer ring enclosing more than half the Earth's surface
+ArangoDB will always interpret the region which lies to the left of the boundary loop (in the direction of its travel) as the interior of the ring.
+This is in contrast to earlier versions of ArangoDB before 3.10, which always took the **smaller** of the two regions as the interior.
+Therefore, from 3.10 on one can now have polygons whose outer ring encloses more than half the Earth's surface.

 No Holes: